DanielKag/mashlom-test/README.md

 ```

 The production code is transpiled and bundled into the `dist` folder.
-You can run the production code with a local http server, for example
+You can run the production code with:
 ```
-npx serve dist
+npm run preview
 ```